 In the event that the resident who initiated the Request for Reconsideration is not satisfied with the response of the Director, they may arrange to meet to discuss the matter with the Director.
 This must be done within fourteen days of receiving the written response.
-If the resident is not satisfied after this meeting, they may ask to be placed on the agenda of the next regularly scheduled meeting of the Southeastern Public Library System of Oklahoma Board.
+If the resident is not satisfied after this meeting, they may ask to be placed on the agenda of the next regularly scheduled meeting of the Southeast Oklahoma Library System Board.

 The Board, after hearing the complaint, may either wish to appoint a special review committee or make a decision regarding the item in question.
 In either case, a letter will be sent to the resident informing him of the Board's decision.
-The decision of the Southeastern Public Library System of Oklahoma Board is final.
+The decision of the Southeast Oklahoma Library System Board is final.